 If this is the first conversation you have had with them about the abuse, ask them what they want to do.
 Doing this reminds them that they have the power to make decisions in their own life.
 They may answer by saying what they think their abuser wants or what their fears are, but ask them to think about what they want.
 It may be hard for them, especially if they do not have that freedom in their relationship.
 In an abusive relationship it can be hard to think outside of day-to-day survival.
 Being able to verbalize their desires is a big step towards accomplishing them.

 If they do not know what they want to do, that is okay.
-It is okay for them and that has to be okay with you.
-Tell them that!
 They may apologize to you or tell you they think they will let you down, but assure them they will not and make sure you mean it.
-Try not to fill in the gaps for them or tell them they have to leave or do this or that.
-You have the best of intentions, but it will not enter their heart that way.
+Try not to fill in the gaps for them or tell them they have to leave.
 They will hear it as a failure on their part and they may retreat even further.
 Just let them know you believe them and offer to help them in whatever way you think you can.
-They may not be handling it the way you think they should be, but they are the true experts on their situation and ultimately they will know what to do and when to do it.
-How successful they are depends on the support they have behind them-that is where you come in!
+They may not be handling it the way you think they should be, but they are the true experts on their situation.
+How successful they are depends on the support they have behind them – their family, friends, and/or community.

-For many reasons, it is in your friend’s best interest for you to be supportive, but not deeply involved.
-Confronting the abuser may make things much worse for everyone, including you, and this will not change the abuser.
-Your friend cannot live on your couch forever and it will be more healing and healthier for them to have their own safe and stress-free space.
+For many reasons, it is in your friend’s best interest for you to be supportive.
 In a situation where control has been taken from someone, helping them learn how to take that control back on their own terms is far more helpful than doing it for them.

 Stay calm and find support for yourself, especially if there has been abuse in your life.
 Be very mindful of your own safety.
 Be patient, and remember that this is their story.
 When you need a break, take a break.
 You may make mistakes and say some things wrong, but in the end it is up to them to decide what to do with their life.